Purfleet-on-Thames Heritage & Military Centre

-The Centre is located in a Grade 1 listed former Royal Gunpowder Magazine, considered by Historic England to be the most outstanding example of a typically British type of magazine.
+This is the Official Website for the Purfleet Heritage and Military Centre which is located in a Grade 1 listed former Royal Gunpowder Magazine.
+The building is considered by Historic England to be the outstanding remaining example of a typically British type of magazine.

-Visit us to explore exhibits, take guided tours and walks and attend special events showcasing local heritage, military history and culture.
+Take part in guided tours and walks and attend special events showcasing local heritage, military history and culture.

 Visit Magazine No.5